Menu Close

 Clarify which type of support they would like and let them know that you will not judge them.
 If they want your insights, it’s helpful to begin with something like “I don’t know if this applies, but I’m wondering about…”

-What not to say to someone with a mental illness
+What not to say to someone with a mental health challenge

 It’s just as important to understand what responses may be unhelpful, or worse—damaging to someone who has opened up to you.
 Try your best to avoid the following responses: